Requirements#

 <?php

-Read the documentation for Configuration to see all available configuration options for Phel.
+Read the docs for Configuration to see all available configuration options for Phel.

 mkdir src